Complete Guide to Fort Frederica National Monument in Georgia including things to see and do, history, nearby camping and lodging, and so much more.

 We suggest planning a minimum of a few hours to visit the park.
 Between the visitor center and walking the grounds, you will want to have more than enough time to enjoy it all.

 The visitor center is filled with really cool exhibits.
 You can see some of the artifacts that have been found at the fort by archaeologists and also 8th graders during an archaeology camp held at the fort.

 The park has a ton of brochures and information on the history of the park, who lived at the park and so much more.

-Watch the park film
+Watch the Park Film

 The 23-minute park film "History Uncovered" does a wonderful job of explaining the history of Fort Frederica and why it was important.

-Because the uniqueness of this program, Fort Frederica’s Junior Ranger Badge can only be earned at the site itself.
+Because of the uniqueness of this program, Fort Frederica’s Junior Ranger Badge can only be earned at the site itself.